top of page

 • 3 min read

-The natural world, especially the, mountains have always been part of me, ever since I can remember, but they have not always been the main focus of my practice.
-Early work focused on how humans were making their mark on this world, and not in a positive way, I was angry (and still am) in how we treat our natural world, and each other.
-The idea of painting the wilderness of the mountains was never something I could contemplate as it was a place I could escape to, they were sacred and separate to my everyday world and emotions.
-It wasnt until I was growing tired of constanly being asked by my late Father, a fellow mountain lover, to paint his beloved Welsh Mountains, that I gave in and began painting what I loved to see, rather than what I hated.
-I didn't fall in love with painting landscapes straight away, I constanly struggled in trying to get a balance between representation and emotion (something that still haunts me now), but I could feel myself truly falling in love with paint.
+The natural world, particularly the mountains, has always been a part of me from as far back as I can remember, though they haven't always been the central focus of my work.
+Initially, my work concentrated on the negative impact humans have on the world, reflecting my anger (which persists) about how we treat both nature and each other.
+The concept of painting the wilderness of the mountains was never appealing to me because they were my sanctuary, sacred and distinct from my everyday life and emotions.
+It wasn't until I grew weary of my late father's persistent requests to paint his cherished Welsh Mountains that I relented and started painting what I loved to see, rather than what I despised.
+I didn't immediately fall in love with painting landscapes; I constantly struggled to balance representation and emotion (a challenge that still haunts me), but I could feel myself genuinely falling in love with painting.

-It wasn't until the passing of my Father, that I truly immersed myself in painting the mountains and found myself creating as a way to help process my grief.
-With each visit to the mountains I absorbed everything I could and recollected so many important memories, that when it came to painting in the studio every painting became a physical embodyment of my emotions.
-The way I painted began to change, I stopped having the photos and drawings of my time with the land-giants on view in the studio, I hid them away and wanted to be alone with my thoughts and emotions.
-As a result it was becoming very clear that this was a link to loosing my Father, that I could no longer physically see him, all I had was my memories and emotions and to fully understand this massive mountain called grief.
-A mountain that is never designed for you to reach its summit, you simply find yourself on it, and along the way you learn to stop, take in the view and remember how far you've come.
+It wasn't until my Father's passing that I truly delved into painting the mountains, using creation as a means to process my grief.
+Each visit to the mountains allowed me to absorb everything and recall many significant memories, so when I painted in the studio, every piece became a physical embodiment of my emotions.
+My painting style began to evolve; I stopped displaying the photos and drawings from my time with the majestic landscapes in the studio, choosing instead to hide them and be alone with my thoughts and feelings.
+It became evident that this was linked to losing my Father—unable to see him physically, I was left with only memories and emotions to comprehend this immense mountain called grief.
+A mountain not meant to be summited; you find yourself on it, learning to pause, take in the view, and remember how far you've come.

-When looking back at the various subjects I've focused on over the years, there has always been a deep underlyng sence of loss inspiring me to create, whether this is a global loss of the natural world, the slow process of erosion or the more private process of grieving.
-Currently, I've found that I'm painting land-giants and all the awe inspiring weather that surrounds them as a way of seeking inner peace.
-The need to explore and understand loss is subsiding, however I don't think it will ever leave me.
-There will always be a connection to my past when exploring the mountains, they are natural ancient beasts that give me a deep rooted personal connection to all who I have lost.
+Reflecting on the various subjects I've concentrated on over the years, there's always been a profound underlying sense of loss driving my creativity, whether it's the global loss of the natural world, the gradual process of erosion, or the more personal journey of grieving.
+Currently, I've discovered that painting land-giants and the awe-inspiring weather surrounding them helps me seek inner peace.
+The urge to explore and understand loss is diminishing, yet I don't believe it will ever completely leave me.
+There will always be a link to my past when I explore the mountains, as they are ancient natural giants that provide me with a deep-rooted personal connection to all those I've lost.

-The journey with painting, is not over and I don't ever want it to be (another mountain where reaching the summit is not an option), it is a constant evolving entity and I cant wait to see where it will take me in the future.
-Right now, I can't ever see myself growing tired of exploring the mountains, they have been a constant in my life and always will be.
+The journey with painting is ongoing, and I never want it to end (like a mountain where reaching the peak is not possible).
+It's a continually evolving entity, and I'm eager to see where it will lead me in the future.
+At the moment, I can't imagine ever getting tired of exploring the mountains; they have been a comforting constant in my life.

 Recent Posts